 Total About 796 pounds, plus our CSA share

-was 10 days ago.
-Yet, while harvesting kale and turnips yesterday at our CSA farm--which has provided a rich education in larger-scale organic farming techniques, great exercise, stimulating conversation, and hundreds of pounds of veggies since May--we learned that the gorgeous green tomatoes in their hoop house must make way for winter greens.
+Our first frost was 10 days ago.
+Yet, while harvesting kale and turnips yesterday at our CSA farm—which has provided a rich education in larger-scale organic farming techniques, great exercise, stimulating conversation, and hundreds of pounds of veggies since May—we learned that the gorgeous green tomatoes in their hoop house must make way for winter greens.
 I requested permission to glean, and in one hour this morning we picked several hundred pounds of fruit.
 More than half went to a program that provides CSA memberships for low-income families, augmented with cooking and nutrition classes.
 They'll organize a giveaway and class with a local chef.
 I'll trade and share what we kept, stock the pantry, and ripen some in newspaper for November salads.
 I've heard rumors of a defunct gleaners' network in the area; I plan to learn more.

 We still have potatoes to dig and leeks we'll harvest into the New Year.
 The pantry, freezer, and root cellar promise good eating throughout the winter, and we haven't paid cash for produce since early May.
 Yet we still have much to learn.
 In September, we forgot to freeze our collected vetch seeds to kill bugs.
 Instead of a free winter cover crop, we had a startling October hatching.
 Our laying hens feasted on several heads of sunflowers, but the challenge of drying and storing 100 seedheads demands winter research.